Last Updated on November 21, 2025

 My Stay in an Apartment

-All are white, concrete, buildings with large balconies, though the apartments themselves are pretty small and basic.
+All are white, concrete buildings with large balconies,

-Hotel Eve used to be the only hotel in the complex but has in recent years been joined by several new hotels such as Jardin Eden, Natureva Spa, and the Oz Inn Hotel.
+Hotel Eve used to be the only hotel in the complex, but has in recent years

 The Beach and Walking Around

-The beach is sandy, beautiful, wide, clean, with the lovely sea but very cold water even in late June.
+The beach is sandy, beautiful, wide, and clean, with the

 It really is wonderful and is very shallow for a long way out.

-There are areas of the beach which have a lifeguard presence also.
-The beach is split into three main areas, families nearest to the accommodation, then there is the couples area, then the gay area.
+There are areas of the beach that have a lifeguard presence, also.
+The beach is split into three main areas: families nearest to the accommodation, then there is the couples area, and then the gay area.

 The resort really caters to every type of visitor.
-If you are looking for a family holiday Cap D’adge can be a good choice.
+If you are looking for a family holiday, Cap D’Agde can be a good choice.

 The campground really caters to the real naturist, whilst the apartment areas sometimes seem to cater to more of a mix of naturists and couples also sometimes visiting Cap d’Agde for the nightlife.

-There is a variety of shops ranging from a barbers shop, newsagents/souvenirs, several restaurants, bars, a couple of supermarkets, a few clothing shops, and a few saunas for adults.
+There is a variety of shops ranging from a barbershop, newsagents/souvenirs, several restaurants, bars, a couple of supermarkets, a few clothing shops, and a few saunas for adults.
 Additionally, there is a post office, petrol station, and more bars and cafes.

 Getting Used to Wearing No Clothes